 When was the Gospel of Mary written?

-In which language is the Gospel of Mary written?
+In what language is the Gospel of Mary written?

 Who is the author of the Gospel of Mary?